maplesond/spectre/doc/source/developing.rst

 Making your own apps using our core library
 -------------------------------------------

+IMPORTANT NOTE: We have not deployed the core library onto a maven server yet, so this particular section should be read as a wish list for the future... it may be complicated by metaopt as we can't easily get JOptimiser, GLPK or gurobi into maven.

 If you wish to use our core library within your own applications then we recommend that you use maven for our own project.
 You can then include our library as a maven dependency by adding the following snippet into the dependencies section in your pom.xml::